hellomephllw/redux_easy/README.md

 # redux_easy
-this is a easy demo for learn redux
+This is a easy demo for learning redux, and welcome to view it.